ConnorPickles/ConnorPickles/README.md

 ## Hello!

-I'm Connor, a 4th/5th year Computer Science student at the University of Victoria.
+I'm Connor, a Computer Science student at the University of Victoria who is graduating in Fall 2022.
 I mainly use GitHub for schoolwork so most of my repos are private, but you can check out my [blog] where I write about tech and video games.

-Currently working as a Gameplay Engineer at [Kabam Games](https://kabam.com)!
+Currently looking for work!

 ### Socials